Latest Headlines from Nourish | The Nourish Mission

 What's happened

-The Department of Homeland Security has signaled it may halt processing of international travelers at major hubs to pressure local law enforcement for immigration support.
-The move would affect Newark, JFK, LAX and other gateways, with potential knock-on effects for air travel, tourism, and the FIFA World Cup timetable.
+The Department of Homeland Security has signaled it may halt processing of international travelers and cargo at major hubs in New Jersey and other gateways to pressure local law enforcement for immigration support.
+The move would affect Newark, JFK, LAX and other gateways and could disrupt air travel, tourism and international arrivals.

 What's behind the headline?